-- the aims and research proposals are substantially different
+- The aims and research proposals are substantially different

-- if successful, NIHR would be prepared to fund both proposals
+- If successful, NIHR would be prepared to fund both proposals

-- the successful delivery of one project is not dependent on the other
+- The successful delivery of one project is not dependent on the other

 NIHR has issued guidance for researchers about involving patients and the public in research.

-Information and resources to assist you can be found on the NIHR website, including: Briefing notes for researchers on how to involve patients/service users, carers and the public, including definition of involvement engagement and participation; and Payments guidance for researchers and professionals with information on budgeting for involvement.
+Information and resources to assist you can be found on the NIHR website, including: Briefing notes for researchers on how to involve patients/service users, carers and the public, including definition of involvement engagement and participation; and Payments Guidance for researchers and professionals with information on budgeting for involvement.

 Guidance on the application process for ethical and other approvals can be found on the HRA website.
 Please note that if your study is led from England and involves the NHS in England you should apply for HRA approval.

 If you are using patient information from an existing database, you should check whether the patients have given their consent for their data to be included in that database for research purposes, or if not whether the database is exempt under Section 251 of the NHS Act 2006.
-Where exemptions are not already in place, approval to use confidential patient information without consent must be requested from the HRA who make decisions with advice from the Confidentiality Advisory Group (CAG).
+Where exemptions are not already in place, approval to use confidential patient information without consent must be requested from the HRA who makes decisions with advice from the Confidentiality Advisory Group.
+(CAG).

 NOTE: The programme is interested in taking advantage of the growing utility of routine data (such as HES, GP records etc.), and would like investigators, where appropriate, to ask study participants to consent to long term follow up (e.g. beyond the outcomes to be collected in the funded trial) using routinely collected data, and appropriate linkage to allow this data to be best used.

 Researchers applying for NIHR funding are asked to consider the carbon footprint of their research and take steps to reduce carbon emissions where appropriate.
-Advice on how to do this can be obtained from the Carbon Reduction Guidelines.
+Advice on how to do this can be obtained from the Carbon Reduction Guidelines

-The ‘System Help’ document found on the RMS’s web pages provides extensive step by step instructions on how to make use of the RMS.
+The ‘System Help’ document found on the NIHRCC RMS’s web pages provides extensive step by step instructions on how to make use of the NIHRCC RMS.

-Only registered users of the RMS can apply.
-Applicants new to using the RMS should register as a new user.
+Only registered users of the NIHRCC RMS can apply.
+Applicants new to using the NIHRCC RMS should register as a new user.
 Once logged into your account the RMS home page is the starting point to create applications, access co-applications and to update contact information and professional details.